 By Jennifer Coates, DVM

 Feeding dogs seems so simple.
-You just offer an appropriate dry dog food or wet dog food and never anticipate a problem.
+You just offer an appropriate dry or wet dog food and never anticipate a problem.

 Except, it’s really not that simple.